Elizabeth II: Early reign

 The governing Conservative Party had no formal mechanism for choosing a leader, meaning that it fell to Elizabeth to decide whom to commission to form a government following Eden's resignation.
 Eden recommended she consult Lord Salisbury, the lord president of the council.
 Lord Salisbury and Lord Kilmuir, the lord chancellor, consulted the British Cabinet, Churchill, and the chairman of the backbench 1922 Committee, resulting in Elizabeth appointing their recommended candidate: Harold Macmillan.

 The Suez crisis and the choice of Eden's successor led, in 1957, to the first major personal criticism of Elizabeth.
 In a magazine, which he owned and edited, Lord Altrincham accused her of being "out of touch".
 Altrincham was denounced by public figures and slapped by a member of the public appalled by his comments.
 Six years later, in 1963, Macmillan resigned and advised Elizabeth to appoint Alec Douglas-Home as the prime minister, advice she followed.
 Elizabeth again came under criticism for appointing the prime minister on the advice of a small number of ministers or a single minister.
-In 1965, the Conservatives adopted a formal mechanism for electing a leader, thus relieving the Queen of her involvement.
+In 1965, the Conservatives adopted a formal mechanism for electing a leader, thus relieving Elizabeth of her involvement.